caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

   (\#eq:linear)
 \end{equation}

 Here, $y$ and $x$ are variables.
-The model posits a linear relationship between $x$ and $y$, that is that if you plot their correspondence in a plane you will get a line. $m$ and $b$ are model parameters. $m$ is the slope of the line -- it captures how much change there is in $y$ for each unit of change in $x$. $b$ is the intercept -- it is the value of $y$ when $x=0$.
+The model posits a linear relationship between $x$ and $y$.
+If you plot their correspondence in a plane you will get a line. $m$ and $b$ are model parameters. $m$ is the slope of the line.
+It captures how much change there is in $y$ for each unit of change in $x$. $b$ is the intercept.
+It is the value of $y$ when $x=0$.

 ![(\#fig:sim-linear)A linear model with $m=0.5$ and $b=1$.](phylogenetic_biology_files/figure-latex/sim-linear-1.pdf)

 There are a variety of useful things we could do based on these relationships between the model, model parameters, and values.
-Let's consider $x$ to be a variable that tell us something about the past and $y$ to be a variable that tell us something about the present or future.
+Let's consider $x$ to be a variable that tell us something about the past and $y$ to be a variable that tells us something about the present or future.
 Use cases then include:

 - If we clamp the model (linear) and model parameters (specific values of $m$ and $b$) according to prior knowledge, and clamp $y$ according to observed data, we can estimate $x$.
 In this case the model is like a time machine that allows us to look into the past.